Agile-TNG/Agile-TNG.github.io/source/_posts/2014-05-14-behavioral-product-planning.markdown

 dependencies down better, or the product owner has sufficient time to resolve business questions.

-### Roadmap Refactoring
+### Release Refactoring

 {%img /images/roadmapr.png 400 %}

-Roadmap Refactoring (RR) is a consensus game to enable product owners to make rational trade-offs between different feature-sets.
+Release Refactoring (RR) is a consensus game to enable product owners to make rational trade-offs between different feature-sets.
 It can be used to quickly assemble a release plan to hit a particular date, if need be, or to determine an ordering of feaure sets to maximize product-market fit within the funding profile of a continuous